bnb-chain/greenfield-docs/docs/tutorials/native-dapp/sdk/cross-chain.md

 ---
-title: Mirror Bucket with Greenfield SDK
+title: Cross-chain Access Control with Greenfield SDK
 order: 3
 ---

-# Access Control with Greenfield SDK
+# Cross-chain Access Control with Resource Mirroring

-In this tutorial we’ll use the go-SDK library to manage your buckets and objects.
+In this tutorial we’ll use the go-SDK library to transfer control over objects to the smart contract on BSC and allowing on-chain management.
+Object mirroring enables greater flexibility and control over decentralized storage on BNB Greenfield to all dApps on BSC.
+It leverages the capabilities of the BSC and its smart contract functionality to provide enhanced functionality and interoperability between the two platforms.

 ## Prerequisites
 Before getting started, you should be familiar with: